dd86k/ddgst/README.md

 The default parameters used in `dirEntries` are `SpanMode.shallow` for its spanmode (same-level directory), and `true` for following symobolic links.

+Do take note that the embedded globbing subsystem includes hidden files.

 For example: `src/*.{d,dd}` will match all files ending with `.d` and `.dd` in the `src` directory, and will follow symbolic links.